DanielChomat/DribbbleToCode/README.md

 # Welcome to Dribbble To Code

-My name is Daniel, a junior web developer, coder and designer(a maybe on that last one).
+I am Daniel, a junior web developer, coder and designer(a maybe on that last one) from :czech_republic:.

 I have decided to start a project in which I am going to be recreating some website designs from [Dribbble](https://dribbble.com) to _learn_ and _progress_ in **coding**, **website design** and **UX** in general.